Top 10 same sex marriage wedding trends

 3. Walk down the aisle together

 Similarly without allocating gender roles on the day, many couples are walking down the aisle together instead of having one person wait at the alter for the other.
 This also is a beautiful photo opportunity to have you both making an entrance to your ceremony together, rather than one arriving before the other.
-You can also hire a red carpet or white carpet to walk down on.
+You can also hire a red carpet to walk down on.

 4. Drop the Mr & Mrs … / Mr & Mr … / Mrs and Mrs …